 Industry technical representative proposed additional language at the end of paragraph 4.13 regarding scheduling in the context of 11.c. as an alternative to their previously proposed language for paragraphs 5.3/ 4.2.

 4.13 Under paragraph 11.c., a reporting entity can admit adjusted gross DTAs as an offset against gross DTLs in an amount equal to the lesser of: (1) its adjusted gross DTAs, after subtracting the amount of admitted adjusted gross DTAs under paragraphs 11.a. and 11.b., or (2) its gross DTLs.
+See Question 4.2 regarding the amount of adjusted gross DTAs considered in the paragraph 11.c. calculation.
 In determining the amount of adjusted gross DTAs that can be offset against existing gross DTLs in the paragraph 11.c. calculation, the character (i.e., ordinary versus capital) of the DTAs and DTLs must be taken into consideration such that offsetting would be permitted in the tax return under existing enacted federal income tax laws and regulations.
 For example, an adjusted gross DTA related to unrealized capital losses could not be offset against an ordinary income DTL.
 Ordinary DTAs can be admitted by offset with ordinary DTLs and/or capital DTLs.
 However, capital DTAs can only be admitted by offset with capital DTLs.
-In addition to consideration of the character of the DTAs and DTLs, significant and relevant historical and/or currently available information specific to the remaining adjusted gross DTAs and gross DTLs must also be taken into consideration when determining admission by offset with gross DTLsAs stated in paragraph 11.c., “for purposes of this component, the reporting entity shall consider the reversal patterns of temporary differences; however, this consideration does not require scheduling beyond that required in paragraph 7.e.”
-This consideration requires a scheduling exercise if scheduling is needed for determination of the statutory valuation allowance adjustment and, as a result, should be consistent with the determination of any statutory valuation allowance adjustment, which occurs prior to performing the admissibility calculations.13 As noted in Question 2.7, scheduling reversal patterns of temporary differences in evaluating the need for a statutory valuation allowance adjustment where a reporting entity relies on sources of future taxable income, exclusive of reversals of temporary differences, is not required.
-In such case, that reporting entity is not required to schedule reversal patterns of temporary differences for purposes of paragraph 11.c. of SSAP No. 101. .
-However, the significant and relevant historical and/or currently available information noted above must be considered and be consistent with the conclusion to admit or nonadmit adjusted gross DTAs under paragraph 11.c. without additional detailed scheduling.
-See Question 2.5 through 2.8 for further discussion of scheduling for purposes of determining the reporting entity’s statutory valuation allowance adjustment.
+In addition, for reporting entities that consider reversal of existing temporary differences in determining the need for a statutory valuation allowance adjustment, significant and relevant historical and/or currently available information specific to the remaining amount of total adjusted gross DTAs and gross DTLs must also be taken into consideration in the determination of the admission of adjusted gross DTAs under paragraph 11.c.
+However, for those reporting entities, no scheduling is required beyond that necessary in determining the need for a statutory valuation allowance adjustment.
+As stated in paragraph 11.c., “for purposes of this component, the reporting entity shall consider the reversal patterns of temporary differences; however, this consideration does not require scheduling beyond that required in paragraph 7.e.”
+(See Question 2.5 through 2.8 for further discussion of scheduling for purposes of determining the reporting entity’s statutory valuation allowance adjustment.)
+This consideration requires a scheduling exercise if scheduling is needed for determination of the statutory valuation allowance adjustment and, as a result, should be consistent with the determination of any statutory valuation allowance adjustment, which occurs prior to performing the admissibility calculations.13 However, as noted in Question 2.7, scheduling reversal patterns of temporary differences in evaluating the need for a statutory valuation allowance adjustment where a reporting entity relies on sources of future taxable income, exclusive of reversals of temporary differences, is not required.
+In such case, that reporting entity is not required to schedule reversal patterns of temporary differences for purposes of paragraph 11.c. of SSAP No. 101.
+This is the case even if the reversal pattern of the temporary difference is readily determinable, such as straight-line amortization of a fixed amount.
+It also is the case if, for example, the reporting entity in determining its statutory valuation allowance adjustment has considered as a source of future income reversal of existing temporary differences that are capital in character, but not those that are ordinary in character.
+In such case, the reporting entity is not required to schedule reversal patterns of ordinary temporary differences for purposes of paragraph 11.c.

 4.16 The above principles can be illustrated by the following examples: